You are here

-Enrolled students, including those on temporary leave, are granted an @marlboro.edu email address and space on a server (“akbar”) for file storage.
-Currently, such accounts are alloted 1.5GB of disk space.
+Enrolled students, including those on temporary leave, are granted an @marlboro.edu email address.
 This email address is used for official college communications and students are responsible for checking it regularly; directions on how to forward email addressed to that account to another can be found under the Email Forwarding Tutorial.

 Students enrolled in one more courses at Marlboro but not working toward a degree can request to have a network account, granting them access to library and learning resources, wireless internet access on campus, and email.
 However, such accounts will immediately be disabled, without notice, once the term in which they are enrolled ends.

 When a student’s academic status becomes “Withdrawn” according to the Office of the Registrar, his/her account will be disabled.
 Under normal circumstances, the IT department will immediately disable access to community services (e.g. Nook and Courses), notify the account user via email of the impeding changes, and allow at least a month of continued access to email and file storage (so the account user can move things off of Marlboro’s network).
 All email and files will then be deleted off the server.

 When a student’s academic status becomes “Plan Discontinuance” or “English Discontinuance,” the same procedure will be followed as Withdrawn.
 However, account users will usually be granted 1 academic term of continued email and file storage use before the account is completely disabled.

 Graduates of the undergraduate college are granted their @marlboro.edu addresses for life, though they do not have space on a server for file storage.
 After Commencement, the IT department will allow at least a month for graduates to move their non-email files off of Marlboro’s network.

 Staff are granted @marlboro.edu and file storage only while they are employed, and will loose access to those accounts immediately upon termination of employment.